Member | Established: 1963 | Member since 1982

 Under the Companies Act, 2019, (Act 992), the Institute of Chartered Accountants (Ghana) (ICAG) is responsible for adopting auditing standards in Ghana.
 The institute has established a process to adopt ISA as the standards are issued by the IAASB and focuses its efforts on assisting its members with the implementation of the standards.

-ICAG indicates that it: (i) monitors new and amended standards issued by the IAASB; (ii) collaborates with the National Council for Tertiary Education and the National Board for Technical Education to promote the inclusion of ISA in universities’ syllabi; and (iii) disseminates information on updates to the standards and international developments in the area through printed materials, the ICAG newsletter, and journal.
-Recent engagement with National Accreditation Board (NAB) has resulted in NAB agreeing to have a member of ICAG sit on their Accreditation Committee.
+ICAG indicates that it: (i) monitors new and amended standards issued by the IAASB; (ii) collaborates with the National Council for Tertiary Education and the National Board for Technical Education to promote the inclusion of ISA in universities’ syllabi; and (iii) disseminates information on updates to the standards and international developments through printed materials, the ICAG newsletter, and journal.
+Recent engagement with National Accreditation Board (NAB) now Ghana Tertiary Education Commission (GTEC), has resulted in GTEC agreeing to have a member of ICAG sit on their Accreditation Committee.

-ICAG organizes seminars for members on the application of ISA, ISQC 1, ISREs, ISAEs, and ISRSs, includes courses on ISA and other pronouncements in their syllabus and CPD programs.
-In this regard, it has offered several trainings on the new auditor’s report and Key Audit Matters.
+ICAG organizes seminars for members on the application of ISA, ISQM, ISREs, ISAEs, and ISRSs, includes courses on ISA and other pronouncements in their syllabus and CPD programs.
+Implementation of the standards is monitored through ICAG’s Quality Assurance Monitoring unit.

 Lastly, ICAG contributes to the standard-setting process and activities of the IAASB by reviewing and providing comments on exposure drafts.